How much does a rental renovation cost in Malaysia?

-A practical rental renovation in Malaysia can range from a few thousand ringgit for minor refresh work to RM30,000-RM50,000+ for a full interior-design renovation.
-For most mass-market rental units, the better target is a rent-ready refresh: clean, repair, paint or touch up, furnish what the market expects, photograph well, and avoid expensive aesthetic upgrades that do not raise rent enough to pay back.
+A practical rental renovation in Malaysia runs from a few thousand ringgit for a minor refresh to RM30,000-RM50,000+ for a full interior-design rebuild, with most mass-market rental units best served by a rent-ready refresh in the RM8,000-RM25,000 band.
+The right number is the one that raises rent enough to pay back, not the one that looks best to the owner.

-SPEEDRENO’s position is simple: renovation cost should be judged by rental yield, not by how nice the unit looks to the owner.
-This post gives landlords a working cost frame, then links into the full SPEEDRENO rental-first fit-out hub and true rental yield calculation.
+SPEEDRENO's position is that renovation cost should be measured against rental yield, and a fit-out focused on durability and tenant readiness usually beats an aesthetic rebuild for normal monthly rents.
+This page gives landlords a working cost frame, then routes into the full SPEEDRENO rental-first fit-out hub for the scope decision and the true rental yield calculation for the payback check.

 | Scope | Typical range | Best for |